-Cannon, orginally a "four-star" prospect by Scout.com, is a developing defensive end with good size.
-Despite limited playing time during his first year of action in 2003 and 2004, his best days are still ahead of him.
+Cannon, orginally a "4-star" prospect by TheInsiders.com, is a developing defensive end with good size and excellent potential.
+Despite limited playing time during his first year of action in 2003, his best days clearly are ahead of him.

-As a redshirt freshman, defensive end Brandon Cannon saw action in a limited capacity, getting in on 20 plays in three games.
-In 2004, he posted similar numbers, playing in four games for a total of 15 plays.
+As a redshirt freshman, defensive end Brandon Cannon saw action in a limited capacity last year, getting in on 20 plays in 3 games.

 Cannon orginally committed to Maryland during January of 2001, but he ultimately changed his mind 4 days after making that commitment and signed with Clemson.
 At the time, he cited "closeness to home" as the main reason for his change of heart.